ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 ### Naming and Scoping

-In the previous section, we learned how to use the `with type` constraint in order to unify types contained within both the parameter and result module of a functor.
-Let's go over a few more details concerning naming and scoping to get a better grasp of the mechanics of this constraint.
+The `with type` constraint unifies types within a functor's parameter and result modules.
+We've used that in the previous section.
+This section addresses the naming and scoping mechanics of this constraint.
+``

-When reading the source of `iterPrint.ml`, it may have seemed curious as to why we could not have simply defined `Make` as follows:
+Naively, we might have defined `Iter.Make` as follows:

 ```ocaml
 module Make(Dep: Iterable) : S = struct